caltechlibrary/newt/README.md

 > Wait, what about my custom metadata needs?

 That role can be filled by services that provide a JSON data source.
 In the second Newt prototype our focus is on using Postgres+PostgREST as a JSON data source.
 Newt's code generation lends a hand here.
 Using Newt's YAML file the code generator can generate SQL and configuration for setting up Postgres+PostgREST.
-Newt's code generator can also render Mustache templates based on the data moduled in that YAML file.
+Newt's code generator can also render Mustache templates based on the data modeled in that YAML file.
 Combined these transform JSON data into a web page.
 Between the generated configuration, SQL, templates, Newt's router, Newt' template engine and Postgres+PostgREST you have service oriented application providing basic CRUD-L[^12] operations.

 Metadata oriented applications tend to all need the CRUD-L features and nicely map to a service oriented architecture.
 Newt provides some of the missing glue